RingMo-Aerial: An Aerial Remote Sensing Foundation Model With Affine Transformation Contrastive Learning: Methodology

 Based on formulas (\ref{formula:7}) and (\ref{formula:8}), the above transformation matrix can be solved by the least square method.
 After obtaining the transformation matrix, the point $(x, y)$ on the source image can be mapped to the point $(u, v)$ on the destination image:

+When generating positive sample pairs via affine transformation, we first apply a random coefficient $\alpha \in [0.05, 0.35]$ to compress the bottom width of the image to a specified proportion of its original size while preserving the top width, thereby creating a pixel-level “magnification” effect for distant small objects.
+The transformed image is then center-cropped to a rectangular region and rescaled to match the model’s input dimensions, effectively removing irrelevant background and further enhancing the visibility of small objects.
+By sampling $\alpha$ from a diversified range, we achieve multi-scale coverage—from subtle magnification to global micro-distortion—which enables the model to learn semantically consistent embeddings across varying perspectives and spatial resolutions, thereby improving its ability to perceive distant small targets in aerial imagery.
+For negative samples, we select all full, transformed images from other instances within the same mini-batch.

+Specifically, as illustrated in Figure \ref{fig:cl}, positive samples are generated by first applying an affine transformation that warps the image into an isosceles trapezoid while keeping the top width unchanged.
+This operation compresses the lower part of the image and stretches the upper part.
+The transformed image is then cropped to retain only the central rectangular region, which is subsequently resized to form the final positive sample.
+Although this procedure discards certain areas, it effectively amplifies the upper region of the image—i.e., distant small targets in aerial scenes.
+Incorporating such positive samples into contrastive pre-training helps the model to better capture scale-invariant features and geometric invariance, thereby improving its ability to detect small objects under complex aerial viewpoints.

-We obtain the source image \( I_i \) and the transformed image \( I_i' \) through the aforementioned affine transformation process.
-The source image \( I_i \) and its corresponding transformed image \( I_i' \) form a positive sample pair, while the remaining sample pairs \( I_i \) and \( I_j' \) (where \( i \neq j \)) form negative sample pairs.
-By calculating the contrastive loss, we guide the model in learning the invariant properties of the transformation process, thereby training the model's ability to extract visual physical characteristics.
+We obtain the source image \( I_i \) and its transformed counterpart \( I_i' \) via the above affine process.
+The pair \( (I_i, I_i') \) constitutes a positive sample, while the pairs \( (I_i, I_j') \) where \( i \ne j \), constitute negative samples.
+By optimizing a contrastive loss, the model is encouraged to learn view- and scale-invariant visual representations, thus enhancing its ability to extract stable physical characteristics from aerial scenes under diverse imaging conditions.